fekaputra/Plugins/t-sparqlUpdate/doc/About.md

 ### Description

-Transforms input using SPARQL construct.
+Transforms input using a single SPARQL Update query.

 It supports [RDF Validation extension](https://grips.semantic-web.at/display/UDDOC/RDF+Validation).

+It does not support quads - it is always executed either on top of all input graphs, or, if per-graph execution is checked, successively on each graph.

 ### Configuration parameters